-- Regular check the tank level.
-High pressure due to too high a level may cause leaks or more unpleasant troubles. - To prevent odors caused by organic waste in pipes one should clarify the circuit after each use.
-For this procedure, drive about ten times the manual pump of the toilet or for a minute if it is an electrical pump - .When you leave the ship for several days, flush the toilets circuit assembly with fresh water.
+- Completely empty the black water system before leaving the vessel unattended in temperatures below freezing. - To prevent odors caused by organic waste in pipes one should clarify the circuit after each use.
+For this procedure, drive about ten times the manual pump of the toilet or for a minute if it is an electrical pump. - When you leave the ship for several days, flush the toilets circuit assembly with fresh water.
 Purify with specific products (for example a health additive to clean, disinfect and neutralize odors).